-Balance transfer is a way in which all or a part of your debit balance or debt you owe to another lender is transferred from one card to another.
+A balance transfer is a way in which all or a part of your debit balance or debt you owe to another lender is transferred from one card to another.
 This is done with a motive to save money on interest repayments.
-A good way to transfer balance is through the use of credit card.
+A good way to transfer balance is through the use of credit cards.
 It helps to slow down and stock of your debt.
 This helps to keep track of your balance and payments.

-Balance transfer is a way when a person pays off the existing balance of the card or loan by transferring them to another credit card or loan account.
-In some cases this balance transfer include a fee which is typically a small percentage.
+A balance transfer is a way when a person pays off the existing balance of the card or loan by transferring them to another credit card or loan account.
+In some cases, this balance transfer includes a fee which is typically a small percentage.
 An important concept is to know that you cannot transfer all the amount on your new account.
 You can only transfer an amount up to your credit limit on the new card.
-For example if your credit limit is Rs5000 on the new card and you wish to transfer a balance of Rs6000, you will only be able to transfer up Rs5000.
+For example, if your credit limit is Rs5000 on the new card and you wish to transfer a balance of Rs6000, you will only be able to transfer up to Rs5000.

 PROCESS OF TRANSFER

 - Once this is indicated and you are approved for the transfer, the credit card company will contact your creditors on your behalf and transfers the amount you indicated.
-This process can take around 7-9 days time.
+This process can take around 7-9 days.